philipvuong/express-note-taker/README.md

-# Note Taker Starter Code
+# Note Taker

+This application is built using Express,
+Take notes, edit notes, delete notes.